stephancasas/presto/README.md

 Let's break down what each action attribute does for us:

-* The `$$provides` attribute, declared with no value, tells Snowblade that any attributes (property, magic, or plain-old HTML) should not be applied to the markup for `LabeledInput`, but should be held for distribution to elements contained within.
+* The `$$provides` attribute, declared with no value, tells Presto that any attributes (property, magic, or plain-old HTML) should not be applied to the markup for `LabeledInput`, but should be held for distribution to elements contained within.
     * If we wanted to be specific, we could write the value of `$$provides` as `$$provides="::placeholder ::value ::color ::width"`, which would explicitly pass-on only those attributes — retaining the rest for property expression or coalescence.
-* The `$$reserves` attribute, with a value of `$$declared`, tells Snowblade that while we're passing-on any attribute given on an expression of `LabeledInput`, we still want to keep to value of any declared properties so that they can be expressed in the markup for `LabeledInput`.
+* The `$$reserves` attribute, with a value of `$$declared`, tells Presto that while we're passing-on any attribute given on an expression of `LabeledInput`, we still want to keep to value of any declared properties so that they can be expressed in the markup for `LabeledInput`.
     * Like `$$provides`, giving an empty value for `$$reserves` acts as a wildcard — retaining all attributes given on `LabeledInput` for property expression or coalescence.
     * The `$$declared` keyword can only be used in the value for `$$reserves` or `$$accepts`.
 It has no effect in `$$provides`.
-* The `$$accepts` attribute, declared with no value, tells Snowblade that any attributes collected by `$$provides` should be coalesced onto the expression for `BasicInput`.
+* The `$$accepts` attribute, declared with no value, tells Presto that any attributes collected by `$$provides` should be coalesced onto the expression for `BasicInput`.
 Again, this works for both properties, magic properties, and plain-old HTML.
     * Like `$$provides` and `$$reserves`, we can also be explicit in the way that we use `$$accepts`.
 If desired, we could write `$$accepts="::placeholder ::value ::color ::width"`
     * Expression of the `$$accepts` attribute can be done multiple times throughout a component definition, and on both component expressions as well as standard HTML elements.
 * The `$$accepts` attribute, declared as `$$accepts="class"` ensure's that any declaration for class on `LabeledInput` is passed on to our wrapping `<div>`.
 In this way, we can express with of our component using Tailwind's `w-XX` classes.
 * The `$$rejects` property, declared as `$$rejects="class"` ensures that we don't pass on the class declarations we intend to use on the wrapping `<div>` only.

-In this way, whether you provide an attribute using property syntax, magic syntax, or plain-old HTML, you can tell Snowblade where you want your declarations to go.
+In this way, whether you provide an attribute using property syntax, magic syntax, or plain-old HTML, you can tell Presto where you want your declarations to go.

 ### Implied Coalescence Control: `$$utilizes`